Uwingu: Criticism

-The International Astronomical Union has strongly condemned Uwingu, calling it a "scam" for charging money to buy planet names, stressing that the IAU is the only official authority on naming astronomical objects.
+The International Astronomical Union has strongly condemned Uwingu, disagreeing charging money to buy planet names, stressing that the IAU was the only official authority on naming astronomical objects.
+Many people came to the defense of Uwingu and in the end, the IAU retracted their statements.
 Uwingu denies these accusations, saying it represents the "people's choice" rather than any official position.